warbe-maker/VBA-Message/README.md

 ```

 ### Interfaces
-The module _mMsg_ provides three interfaces to the UserForm _fMsg_ and return the clicked reply _Button_ value to the caller.
+The [downloaded module _mMsg_](https://www.dropbox.com/s/ld30m8bz7gj9jgq/mMsg.bas?dl=1) provides three interfaces to the UserForm _fMsg_ and return the clicked reply _Button_ value to the caller.

 #### _Box_ (see [example](#simple-message))
 Pretty MsgBox alike, displays a single message with any number of line breaks, with up to 7 reply _buttons_ in up to 7 rows in any order.